MrLyn20/MrLyn20.github.io/_posts/2023-04-16-Social work practice with community.md

 # evaluation of social work practice with Communities

-Similar to evaluation with individuals, families, and groups, evaluation of social work community practice interventions can assess the process along the way (i.e., ==process evaluation==); the extent to which goals were achieved (i.e., ==outcome evaluation==); and the social worker’s skills in the intervention phase.
+Similar to evaluation with individuals, families, and groups, evaluation of social work community practice interventions can assess the process along the way (i.e., **process evaluation**); the extent to which goals were achieved (i.e., **outcome evaluation**); and the social worker’s skills in the intervention phase.
 Evaluation seeks to determine the value of the intervention and differs from simply monitoring one’s practice (Netting et al., 2017).
 Just as the community change effort is a collaborative process, so too is the evaluation.
 Community participation is important throughout the change effort to empower participants.
 Similarly, community members who are able to collaborate as equal partners in evaluation are likely to feel a deserved sense of ownership in the process.

 The evaluation process begins as an element of the intervention design and may be predetermined by an organization, a funder, or a public entity.
 It requires social workers and community members first to determine: (1) whether both the process and outcomes will be evaluated, (2) the ways in which the process and outcomes will be evaluated, and (3) the means by which data will be collected as the basis for the evaluation.
 Evaluation of community change efforts may include documentation of individual, interpersonal, and community processes and outcomes.
 Preferably, the evaluation process will include both qualitative and quantitative data to provide information about the process of community change and progress on the desired outcomes at the individual, interpersonal, and community levels.